Menoken Water District

 Mr. Randall B. Meaker- Director/ P-7 Rep.

-Mr. Joe McCracken- Interim Vice Chairman
+Mr. Joe McCracken- Vice Chairman

 The Menoken Water Company was originally incorporated on January 26, 1960 under the provisions of Chapter 31 Article 20 of CRS 1953 as a rural water company serving a sparsely populated agricultural area.
 Initial construction of the system began in 1962 serving 133 taps.
 The source water was obtained from a spring and infiltration gallery located in Pelton’s gulch 2.0 C.F.S. priority no. 247 absolute May 2, 1960.
 The water was softened and pumped into the distribution pipelines.
 During the late 1970's the ion-exchange softener was taken off line and the water was distributed after chlorination.
 During this same period, the Project 7 Water Authority was formed constructing a central treatment plant and a large transmission pipeline to provide treated water for the six public water systems in the valley.
 When Project 7 came on line in 1980, Menoken stopped using the spring field and plant altogether.
 All water sold in the Menoken Water system is treated at the Project 7 Water Authority plant.